abdullah5514/cli_app/README.md

 1. Search for clients by name:

+    ruby client_search.rb --s john

 2. Find clients with duplicate emails:

+    ruby client_search.rb --d

+3. And to show both:

+    ruby client_search.rb --d --s john

 ### Data File

 The application uses a JSON file named `client.json` to store client data.
-Make sure this file is present in the same directory as `main.rb`.
+Make sure this file is present in the same directory as `client_search.rb`.